Ex-MSU Dean Who Oversaw Larry Nassar Is Found Guilty Of Multiple Charges

 Hagaman-Clark agreed that "locker room talk" would not be enough to convict Strampel had the comments been made at a bar.
 But she noted that the comments were uttered in an academic setting between a dean of the college and women who believed he was "standing between them and their dream of becoming a doctor."

 "Should these women have to listen to this sexually inappropriate language?
 And this sexual innuendo?"
-Hagaman-Clark asked in her rebuttal arguments.
+Hagaman-Clark asked in her rebuttal.
 "They all felt threatened by it.
 Why?
 Why should they have to listen to that?
 They're simply trying to become doctors."